cjvanzwol/Open-Source-Democracy/README.md

 # Open Source Democracy
-My idea is to use git for laws and policies.
+Using git for laws and policies.
 When law and policies are treated like open source software, everyone can contribute by suggesting changes to al the rules.

-## The problem
+## The problem (at least for the Dutsch system)
 Politicians and government employees write the laws and policies.
+Hoping the have the disered effect, and are not tested when deployed.
-Then parlement checks them.
-And once every four years (in the Netherlands) the people choose the parlement.
+Then the parlement aproves them.
+And once every four years the people choose the parlement.
 This is Democracy as we know it in a nutshell.

 **There is no real input from the people.**
-Politicians act on their own ideas, because they think they are chosen because of their ideas, when in fact they just need to be active enough inside a party to be placed on the elections lists.
+Politicians act on their own ideas, because they think they are chosen because of their ideas, when in fact they just need to be active enough inside a political party to be placed on the elections lists.
 So the party chooses the politicians, not the people.

 In the Netherlands there was a short time when referenda could be called, but they were ended by the policymakers.